walkerlj0/Selenium_Course_Example_Code/content/chapters/growl.md

----
-title: "How To Add Growl Notifications To Your Tests"
+# How To Add Growl Notifications To Your Tests
-slug: "53-growl"
-number: 53
-publish_date: 2016-06-13
-tags:
-  - "jquery"
-  - "growl"
-  - "growl notifications"
-  - "jquery-growl"
-level: 2
-category: "reporting"
----

 ## The Problem